StevenRam7/starter-restaurant-reservation/README.md

 ## Installation Instructions

-* In the project root directory install dependencies using 'npm install'
+* In the project root directory install dependencies using `npm install`
-* To run the application using a localhost use 'npm run start:dev'
+* To run the application using a localhost use `npm run start:dev`

 ## API Documentation